There are mixed opinions about snacking.

-Bottom Line: Eating a snack is better than letting yourself become ravenously hungry.
-This can lead to poor food choices and eating more calories than you need.
+SUMMARY Eating a snack is better than letting yourself become ravenously hungry.
+This can lead to poor food choices and excess calorie intake.

-- Amount to eat: In general, it’s best to eat snacks that contain about 200 calories and at least 10 grams of protein to help you stay full until your next meal.
+- Amount to eat.
+In general, it’s best to eat snacks that provide about 200 calories and at least 10 grams of protein to help you stay full until your next meal.

-- Frequency: The number of snacks you need will vary based on your activity level and how big your meals are.
-If you’re very active, you may prefer 2–3 snacks per day, while a more sedentary person may do best with one snack or no snacks.
+- Frequency.
+Your number of snacks varies based on your activity level and meal size.
+If you’re very active, you may prefer 2–3 snacks per day, while a more sedentary person may do best with 1 or no snacks.

-Bottom Line: When snacking, be sure to eat the right types and amounts of food in order to reduce hunger and prevent overeating later on.
+SUMMARY When snacking, be sure to eat the right types and amounts of food to reduce hunger and prevent overeating later on.

-Although there are many packaged snacks and bars on the market, choosing nourishing real food is best.
+Though many packaged snacks and bars are available, choosing nourishing whole foods is best.

 It’s a good idea to include a protein source in your snack.